Luminova Framework

 Return Value:

-array - An associative array containing information about the view file:
+array<string,mixed> - Return an associative array containing information about the view file.

 Default View Options